History of Bail

 Landmark Bail Reform Acts

-• 1970 District of Columbia Court Reform: Allowed judges to consider community safety when deciding bail for non-capital offenses.
+• 1970 District of Columbia Court Reform: Judges could now factor in community safety when setting bail for non-capital cases.

-• 1984 Bail Reform Act: Expanded this to the federal level, permitting the detention of defendants who posed a risk to the community, jurors, or witnesses, or who were involved in serious offenses.
+• 1984 Bail Reform Act: At the federal level, this act allowed detention without bail for defendants posing risks to the community, jurors, or witnesses, or those tied to serious crimes.

 The Modern Bail System

-• 1789: The Judiciary Act creates the first comprehensive set of bail guidelines.
+• 1789: The Judiciary Act lays out the first detailed bail guidelines.

-• 1966: The Bail Reform Act emphasizes personal recognizance.
+• 1966: The Bail Reform Act prioritizes personal recognizance.

 Learn More